AndersenLab/VCF-kit/docs/phylo.md

 ### Plot a phylogeny using R

-The following script can be used to plot your phylogeny using R. You may need to install the three required packages: `ape`, `ggmap`, and `phyloseq`.
-You can install them using
+The following script can be used to plot your phylogeny using R. You will need to install `tidyverse`, `ape`, `ggmap`, and `phyloseq` to use it.
+You can install them using :

 ```
+install.packages("tidyverse")
 source('http://bioconductor.org/biocLite.R')
 biocLite(c('ape','phyloseq','ggmap'), suppressUpdates=TRUE)
 ```

 ```
+library(tidyverse)
 library(ape)
 library(ggmap)
 library(phyloseq)